kramble/FPGA-Blakecoin-Miner/cgminer/cgminer-3.1.1/README.txt

 Copy my patch files (from this github folder) into the official cgminer 3.1.1 folder, replacing existing files as necessary.
-Build as normal, see the README or windows-build.txt
+Build as normal, see the README or windows-build.txt NB Opencl should be disabled in the configuration (it may work, but I've not tested it) ./autogen.sh
+CFLAGS="-O2" ./configure --enable-ztex --enable-icarus --disable-opencl

-Prebuit windows binary at https://www.dropbox.com/s/6ydm22w7rclzhj2/cgminer.exe Dependancies (DLL) at https://www.dropbox.com/s/xa01f9hhakpsexv/cgminer-3.1.1-blakefpga.zip
+Prebuit windows binary at ...
+Current third version at https://www.dropbox.com/s/51p61kk5rfjpkyz/cgminer.exe Second version without cainsmore-clock at https://www.dropbox.com/s/6ydm22w7rclzhj2/cgminer.exe First version without ztex-clock at https://www.dropbox.com/s/ak7jqi0mnd4j1zp/cgminer.exe Dependancies (DLL) at https://www.dropbox.com/s/xa01f9hhakpsexv/cgminer-3.1.1-blakefpga.zip

 To use the windows version, unzip the dependancies then move cgminer.exe into the folder.